in-person in West Linn | Oregon telehealth

 Couples & Families

-depression and emotional burnout
+depression and burnout

-ADHD or autism (diagnosed or questioning)
+ADHD or autism (diagnosed or exploring)

-misalignment in expectations or needs
+mismatched expectations or support needs

 emotional shutdowns or blowups